reidjs/onionup/README.md

 Description of project, including goals
 Link to live demo and/or instructions on how to use and run code List of techs/languages/plugins/APIs used
-Technical implementation details for anything worth mentioning (basically anything you had to stop and think about before building)
+Technical ipmplementation details for anything worth mentioning (basically anything you had to stop and think about before building)
 Include links to the neatest parts of the code, or embed snippets Include screenshots of anything that looks pretty
 A few example READMEs are linked from this page